 On a hill overlooking Jerusalem sits the Greek Orthodox Mar Elias Monastery founded in the 6th century which according to Christian belief, Elijah rested after fleeing from Jezebel.
 It is also held to be the burial place of the Greek Bishop Elias of Bethlehem and the Egyptian Monk St. Elias.
 Continue to Bethlehem, the birthplace of Jesus and a major pilgrimage site for Christians.
 Stop to visit Rachel’s Tomb marking the burial place of Jacob’s wife revered by Jews, Christians and Muslims.
 In Bethlehem see the Basilica of the Nativity one of the oldest surviving Christian churches marking the spot where Jesus was born.

 Near Jerusalem is the village of Bethany acknowledged as the home of Mary, Martha and Lazarus and the site of the miracle in which Jesus raises Lazarus from the dead.
 Afterwards head for Wadi Qelt in the eastern West Bank on the road to Jericho to visit the 6th century cliff hanging Monastery of St. George of Koziba inhabited by Greek Orthodox monks and reached by a pedestrian bridge across Wadi Qelt.
 The monastery is said to have been built around a cave where it is believed Elijah was fed by ravens (1 Kings 17:5-6).
 Proceed to Qumran where the Dead Sea Scrolls were discovered in a cave in 1947.

-Day 9 JERUSALEM/ B
+Day 9 JERUSALEM

 Transfer to the airport for departure or extend your stay in Israel.
 B

 * Itinerary is subject to changes pending final flight arrangements and site availability.

-Tours are based on a minimum of 20 participants, but can be customized for individuals based on their specific requests.
+Tours are based on a minimum of 20 participants but can be customized for individuals based on their specific requests.